robertsonics/Octaphon/README.md

 Octaphon is still very much in the early stages.
 Here are some things on short to-do list:

-Volume fader, used to provide attack, release, crossfades and generally smooth volume changes.
+- Volume fader, used to provide attack, release, crossfades and generally smooth volume changes.

+- Looping.

-Samplerate conversion (semitone offsets) for each note event.
+- Samplerate conversion (semitone offsets) for each note event.

+- Serial control

+- Ethernet control (likely using OSC)

 #### Building Octaphon